 Did you know that a good pound cake actually tastes better the next day?
 For reals.
-Store it tightly covered at room temperature and the cake will stay moist for up to 4 days.
+Store it tightly covered at room temperature and the cake will stay moist for up to 3 days.
 To freeze the cake, I recommend doing so before adding the glaze.
 Wrap the whole cake, or separate slices, in a layer of plastic wrap followed by a layer of aluminum foil.
-Store flat in the freezer for up to three months.
-To defrost the cake, let it sit out at room temperature for about an hour.
-I’m always here for a vanilla glaze but if you are going for more of a breakfast type treat, skip the glaze and enjoy a slice with your morning coffee or tea.
+Store flat in the freezer for up to two months.
+To defrost the cake, let it sit out at room temperature.
+I’m always here for a vanilla glaze but if you are going for more of a breakfast type treat, skip the glaze and enjoy a slice with a cup of coffee or tea.

-If you love this Lemon Blueberry Pound Cake, you’ll love these recipes too:Print
+If you love this Lemon Blueberry Pound Cake, you’ll love these easy and delicious desserts:

 A super moist lemon blueberry pound cake bursting with fresh, juicy blueberries and drizzled with a sweet vanilla glaze.
 Perfect for breakfast and dessert!